peguimasid/task-it/README.md

     - [x] Design a `TaskCard` component to present individual tasks within status columns.
     - [x] Enable drag-and-drop functionality for seamless task movement between columns.
     - [x] Implement a modal for adding new tasks to the project.
-    - [ ] Add task editing features, including modifications to title, description, status, priority, size, and tags.
+    - [x] Add task editing features, including modifications to title, description, status, priority, size, and tags.
-    - [ ] Integrate a Novel WYSIWYG editor to enhance the task description interface.
+    - [x] Integrate a Tip-tap WYSIWYG editor to enhance the task description interface.

     **Task Fields:**